Azure/azure-k8s-metrics-adapter/samples/servicebus-queue/readme.md

 ## Scale!

 Put some load on the queue.
-Note this will add 20,000 message then exit.
+Note this will add 5,000 message then exit.

 ```
+# 0 delay in sending messages, send 5000 messages to queue 'externalq'
-./bin/producer 0
+./bin/producer 0 5000 externalq
 ```

 Now check your queue is loaded: